 More information about the recommended systems for 8K playback using 12G SDI can be found in the following tech blog.

 These recommendations are based on internal tests performed by Spin Digital.
 This information is provided “as is” and it does not imply any warranty or assurance.
 If you have more specific requirements, please contact us.

-Spin Player is a trademark of Spin Digital Video Technologies GmbH.
+Spin Player HEVC and Spin Player VVC are trademarks of Spin Digital Video Technologies GmbH.